tektutor/okd/README.md

 If all the above works fine, your DNS server is all set !.

 ### Troubleshooting DNS lookup
-In case your /etc/resolv.conf dns entry gets replaced with automatic configuration, you may disable Network Manager from do so by creating a file /etc/NetworkManager/conf.d/90-dns-none.conf with the below content
+In case your /etc/resolv.conf dns entry gets replaced with automatic configuration, you may disable Network Manager from doing so by creating a file /etc/NetworkManager/conf.d/90-dns-none.conf with the below content

 <pre>
 [main]